-The X3102 provides periodic monitoring (See section "Periodic Protection Monitoring" on page 19) for over-charge and over-discharge states and continuous monitoring for an overcurrent state.
+The X3100 and the X3101 provide periodic monitoring (see section "Periodic Protection Monitoring" on page 13) for over-charge and over-discharge states and continuous monitoring for an over-current state.
 It has automatic shutdown when a protection mode is encountered, as well as automatic return after the device is released from a protection mode.
 When sampling voltages through the analog port (Monitor Mode), over-charge and over-discharge protection monitoring is also performed on a continuous basis.

-Voltage thresholds for each of these protection modes (V{OV} , V{UV} , and V{OC} respectively) can be individually selected via software and stored in an internal non-volatile register.
+Voltage thresholds for each of these protection modes $(V{OV},\ V{UV},\ and\ V{OC}$ respectively) can be individually selected via software and stored in an internal non-volatile register.
 This feature allows the user to avoid the restrictions of mask programmed voltage thresholds, and is especially useful during prototype/evaluation design stages or when cells with slightly different characteristics are used in an existing design.

-Delay times for the detection of, and release from protection modes (T{OV}, T{UV}/T{UVR}, and T{OC}/T{OCR} respectively) can be individually varied by setting the values of external capacitors connected to pins OVT, UVT, OCT.
+Delay times for the detection of, and release from protection modes (T{OV} , T{UV}/T{UVR} , and T{OC}/T{OCR} respectively) can be individually varied by setting the values of external capacitors connected to pins OVT, UVT, OCT.